-New explanation for cognitive problems of Parkinson's patientsNovember 28th, 2012 in Parkinson's & Movement disorders /
+New explanation for cognitive problems of Parkinson's patientsNovember 28th, 2012 by Bill Hathaway in Parkinson's & Movement disorders /

 The hallmark of Parkinson's Disease is the uncertain gait and movement caused by the destructions of neurons producing the neurotransmitter dopamine.

 However, Parkinson's patients also display cognitive problems such as difficulty assessing an interval of time—for instance, differentiating between an eight-second span and one of 20 seconds.

 A new Yale University study shows that a depletion of a class of dopamine-producing neurons is also the cause of this deficit and it occurs in the prefrontal cortex associated with higher cognitive functions—not just as areas of the brain associated with movement.